joatmon08/manning-book/ch04/s02/s02/README.md

-# Inversion of Control Example.
+# Dependency Inversion Example

-This example requires a few steps in order to fully demonstrate inversion of control.
+This example requires a few steps in order to fully demonstrate dependency inversion.
 You will need to run the steps in the `Makefile` for it to work end-to-end.

 1. Run `make setup` from this directory.
 This will create